 Blog

-The OLLI Blog showcases the voices and perspectives of our community (members, faculty and staff) as well as news from and about OLLI.
-It's a place to share and reflect, contribute and engage.
-Personal observations of life in this moment, of growing older, of self-discoveries large and small are just a handful of possible areas to explore.
+The OLLI Blog showcases the voices and perspectives of the OLLI @Berkeley community as well as news from and about OLLI.
+Have a submission?
 Please contact Nancy Murr to learn more.

 Courses about History have been perennial favorites at OLLI @Berkeley, and our member surveys tell us to keep offering them.
 Whether it’s local or national, just-past or the…